 Martin Olszynski, Sharon Mascher, and Meinhard Doelle from the University Of Calgary Faculty Of Law conclude that “while there are some important differences between these two contexts, from a legal perspective, the comparison is actually quite apt.
 Both contexts involve products (tobacco and fossil-fuels) initially considered harmless but increasingly understood as posing significant risks, not just to their direct consumers but to the broader public as well.
 Probably the single most important factor in our analysis, however, is the public nature of the costs incurred in both contexts: public healthcare costs as a result of tobacco-related disease and the various public remedial and adaptation costs that are expected to arise as a result of climate change.
 Other similarities include well-documented campaigns of denial in the face of mounting scientific evidence in both contexts.”

 This CITIZENS INITIATIVE FOR A FOSSIL ADVERTISEMENT-FREE CANADA calls for laws that:

 - Ban Fossil Advertising,

-- Warn consumers at the point of purchase about the damage caused by fossil products and services,
+Warn consumers at the point of purchase about the damage caused by fossil products, services, advertising and lobbying,

-- Re-direct oil and gas subsidies, profits, revenues, dividends, and marketing and advertising budgets away from fossil projects, investments, products and services, and
+Re-direct oil and gas subsidies, profits, revenues, dividends, and lobbying and marketing and advertising budgets away from fossil projects, investments, products and services, and

-- Re-direct oil and gas funds and funding to retraining and transitioning oil and gas workers into clean, renewable energy projects, products, start-ups and fossil-free business models.
+- Re-direct oil and gas funds and funding to green-training and transitioning oil and gas workers into clean, renewable energy projects, products, start-ups and fossil-free business models.